 V-Flats: I have two of these setup in my studio space.
-They do fold up and come with a nice carrying case, so I could take them off site, but just haven’t tried it yet.
 These allow me to easily reflect back light where I want it or to flag it off.

 Calibrite ColorChecker Passport II: This is with me on EVERY shoot.
 It is the quickest way for me to get accurate color.
 Using this hard bound, small, and convenient target I can create a custom profile for my camera and have a white balance target.
 This takes out all the guesswork of color correction and ensures an accurate color balance every time.
 Along with extra camera batteries this is the most used piece of photo gear in my kit.
 Don’t leave home without it!